Cloud monitoring guide: Formulate a monitoring strategy

 Define who will have what level of access in Azure to support their role and responsibility.
 We recommend you to set Reader role access for monitoring consumers as early as possible and then start controlling who are granted the Contributor role.

 First, identify the roles who will own and manage resource groups in Azure as part of your governance framework:

-What managers require access to other Azure reader roles such as
+Which managers require access to other Azure reader roles, such as the Reports Reader role.